-It’s in that recognition that a newfound sense of stillness and stability may gradually begin to emerge; which many find helpful for dealing with stress, depression and addictive behaviour, for boosting attention and concentration, for finding more clarity, creativity and focus in life.
+It’s in that recognition that a newfound sense of stillness and stability may gradually begin to emerge; which many find helpful for dealing with stress, depression and addictive behaviour; for boosting attention and concentration; for finding more clarity, creativity and focus in life.

-But what if we we’re willing to take it one tiny step further?
+But what if we we’re willing to take it one tiny step further?!
 What if we were to wonder: what is the nature of this ‘me’ that is aware of all these coming and going experiences, that in itself never changes?

 Curiously the bundle of thoughts, feelings and sensations that we normally imagine ourself to be is also part of the coming and going experience.
-When we look first-hand, like a child – before we reach into our previously held beliefs and assumptions – we cannot possibly define or even locate what it is that we really are.
-And in not being able to find ourSelf – where we end or even begin – can we really be separate from any of these coming and going experiences?
+When we look first-hand, freshly like a child – before we reach into our previously held beliefs and assumptions – we cannot possibly define or even locate what it is that we really are.
+And in not being able to find ourself – where we end or even begin – can we really be separate from any of these coming and going experiences?

-Then mindfulness is transformed from a useful technique for finding stillness and clarity into a profound invitation to know oneself in a radically new way: not as a separate and isolated self, but as the source and substance of all that is.
+Then mindfulness is transformed from a useful technique for finding stillness and clarity, into a profound invitation to know oneself in a radically new way.
+Not as a separate and isolated self, but as the source and substance of all that is.